Slip-And-Fall Attorneys In Fort Lauderdale, Florida

 Your liable party is whoever was in charge of maintaining the property.
 In most cases, this will be the property owner or manager.

 Talk to any witnesses that may have been present, make note of their names and contact information and ask if they have any photos or videos of the incident.
-If possible, get pictures of the hazard that caused your injury, and of your injury itself.
+If possible, get pictures of the hazard that caused your injury and of the injury itself.

-If you or someone you love has suffered an injury in a slip and fall accident, you need someone on your side who sympathizes with you and will fight for you.
-For the experience you need, call The Law Offices of Theodore H. Enfield, P.A. for a free consultation.
+If you or someone you love has suffered an injury in a slip-and-fall accident, you need someone on your side who sympathizes with you and will fight for you.
+For the experience you need, call the Law Offices of Theodore H. Enfield - P.A. at 1-800-ENFIELD for a free consultation.